AqwamCreates/DataPredict/docs/WhyDidThisLibraryWasCreatedInTheFirstPlace.md

 * "Oh no!
 I am going to lose my license!"

 * "Oh no!"

+My father was so pissed off at this and told me to calm down with his angry voice.
+He stated that I am scaring my 2nd youngest brother when I acted hysterically and mockingly.

+I don't believe one bit that my 2nd youngest brother would be scared of my act.
+Feels like it was more of an ego-saving attempt that he does not want me to talk about this.

+Five years.
+Gone.
+What was I suffering for then?
+On top of my parents rapidly responded to my 2nd youngest brother's schizophrenia all while me begging for treatment for over five years.

+My father is a liar.
+Liar!
+I'm telling you he is a liar on the greatest proportions!
+Liar.
+Liar.
+Liar.
+A pathethic fucking liar.

+Liar.
+So fucking liar.

 At this point, I fucking rejected the offer to watch my schizophrenic younger brother in midnight out of anger.
 I then told my parents that is their problem since they did not fix my mental illness problem early hence I have no interest in helping them out.
 They can go fuck themselves taking care of my younger brother and stress about it.